hunterloftis/newton/readme.md

 # Newton

-Newton is a fast, powerful, easy-to-use soft-body physics engine designed from the ground up for JavaScript.
+Newton is a fast, 2D, soft-body physics engine for node.js and the browser.

 ```js
 var sim = newton.Simulator()